Client for Microsoft Exchange Web Services (EWS)

 Setup and connecting

-from exchangelib import DELEGATE, IMPERSONATION, Account, Credentials, ServiceAccount, \ EWSDateTime, EWSTimeZone, Configuration, NTLM, CalendarItem, Message, \ Mailbox, Attendee, Q, ExtendedProperty, FileAttachment, ItemAttachment, \ HTMLBody, Build, Version # Username in WINDOMAIN\username format.
-Office365 wants usernames in PrimarySMTPAddress # ('email@example.com') format.
-UPN format is also supported. credentials = Credentials(username='MYWINDOMAIN\\myusername', password='topsecret') # If you're running long-running jobs, you may want to enable fault-tolerance.
-Fault-tolerance # means that requests to the server do an exponential backoff and sleep for up to a certain # threshold before giving up, if the server is unavailable or responding with error messages. # This prevents automated scripts from overwhelming a failing or overloaded server, and hides # intermittent service outages that often happen in large Exchange installations. # If you want to enable the fault tolerance, create credentials as a service account instead: credentials = ServiceAccount(username='FOO\\bar', password='topsecret') # Set up a target account and do an autodiscover lookup to find the target EWS endpoint: account = Account(firstname.lastname@example.org', credentials=credentials, autodiscover=True, access_type=DELEGATE) # If your credentials have been given impersonation access to the target account, set a # different 'access_type': account = Account(email@example.com', credentials=credentials, autodiscover=True, access_type=IMPERSONATION) # If the server doesn't support autodiscover, use a Configuration object to set the server # location: config = Configuration(server='mail.example.com', credentials=credentials) account = Account(firstname.lastname@example.org', config=config, autodiscover=False, access_type=DELEGATE) # 'exchangelib' will attempt to guess the server version and authentication method.
-If you # have a really bizarre or locked-down installation and the guessing fails, or you want to avoid # the extra network traffic, you can set the auth method and version explicitly instead: version = Version(build=Build(15, 0, 12, 34)) config = Configuration(server='example.com', credentials=credentials, version=version, auth_type=NTLM) # If you're connecting to the same account very often, you can cache the autodiscover result for # later so you can skip the autodiscover lookup: ews_url = account.protocol.service_endpoint ews_auth_type = account.protocol.auth_type primary_smtp_address = account.primary_smtp_address # 5 minutes later, fetch the cached values and create the account without autodiscovering: config = Configuration(service_endpoint=ews_url, credentials=credentials, auth_type=ews_auth_type) account = Account( primary_smtp_address=primary_smtp_address, config=config, autodiscover=False, access_type=DELEGATE )
+from datetime import timedelta from exchangelib import DELEGATE, IMPERSONATION, Account, Credentials, ServiceAccount, \ EWSDateTime, EWSTimeZone, Configuration, NTLM, CalendarItem, Message, \ Mailbox, Attendee, Q, ExtendedProperty, FileAttachment, ItemAttachment, \ HTMLBody, Build, Version # Specify your credentials.
+Username is usually in WINDOMAIN\username format, where WINDOMAIN is # the name of the Windows Domain your username is connected to, but some servers also # accept usernames in PrimarySMTPAddress ('email@example.com') format (Office365 requires it). # UPN format is also supported, if your server expects that. credentials = Credentials(username='MYWINDOMAIN\\myusername', password='topsecret') # If you're running long-running jobs, you may want to enable fault-tolerance.
+Fault-tolerance # means that requests to the server do an exponential backoff and sleep for up to a certain # threshold before giving up, if the server is unavailable or responding with error messages. # This prevents automated scripts from overwhelming a failing or overloaded server, and hides # intermittent service outages that often happen in large Exchange installations. # If you want to enable the fault tolerance, create credentials as a service account instead: credentials = ServiceAccount(username='FOO\\bar', password='topsecret') # An Account is the account on the Exchange server that you want to connect to.
+This can be # the account associated with the credentials you connect with, or any other account on the # server that you have been granted access to. # 'primary_smtp_address' is the primary SMTP address assigned the account.
+If you enable # autodiscover, an alias address will work, too.
+In this case, 'Account.primary_smtp_address' # will be set to the primary SMTP address. my_account = Account(firstname.lastname@example.org', credentials=credentials, autodiscover=True, access_type=DELEGATE) johns_account = Account(email@example.com', credentials=credentials, autodiscover=True, access_type=DELEGATE) marys_account = Account(firstname.lastname@example.org', credentials=credentials, autodiscover=True, access_type=DELEGATE) still_marys_account = Account(email@example.com', credentials=credentials, autodiscover=True, access_type=DELEGATE) # Set up a target account and do an autodiscover lookup to find the target EWS endpoint. account = Account(firstname.lastname@example.org', credentials=credentials, autodiscover=True, access_type=DELEGATE) # If your credentials have been given impersonation access to the target account, set a # different 'access_type': account = Account(email@example.com', credentials=credentials, autodiscover=True, access_type=IMPERSONATION) # If the server doesn't support autodiscover, or you want to avoid the overhead of autodiscover, # use a Configuration object to set the server location instead: config = Configuration(server='mail.example.com', credentials=credentials) account = Account(firstname.lastname@example.org', config=config, autodiscover=False, access_type=DELEGATE) # 'exchangelib' will attempt to guess the server version and authentication method.
+If you # have a really bizarre or locked-down installation and the guessing fails, or you want to avoid # the extra network traffic, you can set the auth method and version explicitly instead: version = Version(build=Build(15, 0, 12, 34)) config = Configuration(server='example.com', credentials=credentials, version=version, auth_type=NTLM) # If you're connecting to the same account very often, you can cache the autodiscover result for # later so you can skip the autodiscover lookup: ews_url = account.protocol.service_endpoint ews_auth_type = account.protocol.auth_type primary_smtp_address = account.primary_smtp_address # 5 minutes later, fetch the cached values and create the account without autodiscovering: config = Configuration(service_endpoint=ews_url, credentials=credentials, auth_type=ews_auth_type) account = Account( primary_smtp_address=primary_smtp_address, config=config, autodiscover=False, access_type=DELEGATE ) # If you need proxy support or custom TLS validation, you can supply a custom 'requests' transport adapter, as # described in http://docs.python-requests.org/en/master/user/advanced/#transport-adapters # exchangelib provides a sample adapter which ignores SSL validation errors.
+Use at own risk. from exchangelib.protocol import BaseProtocol, NoVerifyHTTPAdapter BaseProtocol.HTTP_ADAPTER_CLS = NoVerifyHTTPAdapter

 Creating, updating, deleting, sending and moving